These websites provide excellent information to help us create Safe Environments at our schools, parishes, and homes:

 The Children’s Advocacy Centers (CACs) of Georgia are child-focused, child-friendly facilities where children feel safe enough to receive the help they need to end the abuse and begin the process of healing.
 There are 46 CACs in Georgia, the third most in the nation, with essential multidisciplinary team members working together to serve the needs of the children.

 The Children’s Healthcare of Atlanta Stephanie V. Blank Center for Safe and Healthy Children, a service of Children’s at Scottish Rite and Children’s at Hughes Spalding hospitals, promotes the safety, protection and well-being of children through advocacy in the community and the identification, assessment and prevention of child abuse.

 In accordance with O.C.G.A. § 42-1-12, the Georgia Bureau of Investigation (GBI) is the central repository for Georgia’s Violent Sexual Offender Registry.
 The Georgia Bureau of Investigation makes every effort to ensure that the information contained in the Georgia Sex Offender Registry is accurate.

-This site requires signing up for their newsletter but their site is full of great information.
-Common Sense is the leading independent nonprofit organization dedicated to helping kids thrive in a world of media and technology.
-We empower parents, teachers, and policymakers by providing unbiased information, trusted advice, and innovative tools to help them harness the power of media and technology as a positive force in all kids’ lives.
+Common Sense Media is the leading independent nonprofit organization dedicated to helping kids thrive in a world of media and technology.
+The purpose of Common Sense Media is to empower parents, teachers, and policymakers by providing unbiased information, trusted advice, and innovative tools to help them harness the power of media and technology as a positive force in all kids’ lives.

-ConnectSafely.org is a Silicon Valley, Calif.-based nonprofit organization dedicated to educating users of connected technology about safety, privacy and security.
-Here you will find research-based safety tips, parents’ guidebooks, advice, news and commentary on all aspects of tech use and policy
+ConnectSafely is a Silicon Valley, California based nonprofit organization dedicated to educating users of connected technology about safety, privacy and security.
+Here you will find research-based safety tips, parents’ guidebooks, advice, news and commentary on all aspects of tech use and policy.